pnarasingarao/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 ![API Users/Current](/images/articles/api-users-current.png)

 ###Root
-Runs and Projects are the two root directories, inside each is just a list of the runs or projects that you have access too.
+Runs and Projects are the two root directories, which contain sub-directories with the names of the runs/projects that you have access too.

 ![Root](/images/articles/tree-root.png)

-###Project Detail
+###Project Details
-Inside a specific project you would find the following directories:
+Inside each project directory you would find the following sub-directories:

 ![Project Detail](/images/articles/tree-project.png)